DD Course Facilitators are expected to actively implement this policy.

 Any Course Facilitator or trainee using the service who feels they have been discriminated against or treated disrespectfully should discuss with Maddie McMahon, the owner of the business, about the appropriate action to take.

 Any person accused of behaving in a way which is discriminatory, harassing or bullying may be spoken to and asked to leave the group, if it is a doula course session.
 These guidelines apply equally to our online community.

 Developing Doulas is committed to promoting equality, diversity and inclusion; eliminating discrimination to all applicants, trainees, course leaders, and members of the DD community.
 Our aim is that everyone will be treated fairly, openly, kindly, honestly, with dignity and we aim to respect and value differences irrespective of and regardless of:

-- sex (including marital status, gender reassignment, pregnancy, maternity, nursing mothers and paternity or childlessness)
+- sex (including marital status, gender identity, pregnancy, maternity, nursing mothers and paternity or childlessness)